Bus stop: Types of service

 For operational purposes, there are three main kinds of stops: Scheduled stops, at which the bus should stop irrespective of demand; request stops (or flag stop), at which the vehicle will stop only on request; and hail and ride stops, at which a vehicle will stop anywhere along the designated section of road on request.

 Certain stops may be restricted to "discharge/set-down only" or "pick-up only".
-Some stops may be designated as "timing points", and if the vehicle is ahead of schedule it will wait there to ensure correct synchronization with the timetable.
-In dense urban areas where bus volumes are high, skip-stops are sometimes used to increase efficiency and reduce delays at bus stops.
+Some stops may be designated as "timing points", and if the busis ahead of schedule it will wait there in order to adhere to the timetable.
+In urban areas where bus volumes are high, skip-stops are sometimes used to increase efficiency and reduce delays at bus stops.
 Fare stages may also be defined by the location of certain stops in distance or zone-based fare collection systems.
 Sunday stops are close to a church and used only on Sundays.

 History

 From the 17th to the 19th century, horse-drawn stage coaches ran regular services between many European towns, starting and stopping at designated coaching inns where the horses could be changed and passengers board or alight, in effect constituting the earliest form of bus stop.
 The Angel Inn, Islington, the first stop on the route from London to York, was a noted example of such an inn.
 A seat in a stage coach usually had to be booked in advance.

 John Greenwood opened the first bus line in Britain in Manchester in 1824, running a fixed route and allowing passengers to board on request along the way without a reservation.
 Landmarks such as public houses, rail stations and road junctions became customary stopping points.

-Regular horse-drawn buses started in Paris in 1828.
+Regular horse-drawn omnibuses started in Paris in 1828.
 George Shillibeer started his London horse Omnibus service in 1829, running between stops at Paddington (at the Yorkshire Stingo pub) and the Bank of England to a designated route and timetable.
 By the mid-19th century, guides were available to London bus routes, including maps with routes and the main stops.